“This program encourages and inspires the next generation of leaders to step up, speak out and get involved.”Lt. Governor Susan Bysiewicz

-Timed to coincide with Election Day in November, Connecticut’s Kid Governor® (CTKG) is an annual program that offers schools the opportunity to enter one student candidate into a statewide election that other 5th graders vote in.
-Classes can vote in the election, nominate a classmate to run for office, or both!
-Toolkits consisting of free, custom-designed lesson plans guide classroom teachers through the program and teach students about state government in their state, the history and process of voting, and active participation in civic life.
+Timed to coincide with Election Day in November, this annual program provides 5th graders the experience of nominating one student candidate from their school and voting in an authentic statewide election.
+Classes can vote in the election, nominate a student to run for office, or both!
+Free, innovative, and state-specific lesson plans and digital resources guide teachers through the program and help students explore state government and active participation in civic life.

-Fifth graders research community issues they care about, create three-point platforms to address those issues, and make campaign videos.
-Schools run primaries to select nominees and each school’s winner advances to the Statewide Election.
-In November, 5th graders evaluate the online campaign videos of the final 7 candidates and cast their votes for the student and platform they support.
-The student receiving the most votes serves a one-year term of leadership and advocacy, working with CTDC to fulfill their campaign platform and mobilize students to take action and make a difference on the winning campaign issue.
+In November, thousands of Connecticut 5th graders watch and evaluate the campaign videos of seven final statewide candidates.
+They then participate in a statewide election, casting their votes for the student and platform they support.
+The student receiving the most votes is elected Kid Governor and serves a one-year term of leadership and advocacy.
+They work with The Connecticut Democracy Center and their Cabinet to fulfill their campaign platform and encourage students to make a difference on the winning campaign issue in their own communities.

 Kid Governor® is a national award-winning civics program created by the The Connecticut Democracy Center at Connecticut’s Old State House with major partnership and funding support from CT Humanities.
 Launched in Connecticut in 2015, it now a national movement with programs in other states.
 Visit www.kidgovernor.org to learn about the national program.